 In accordance with the Partnership Agreement, the Partnership shall pay to MVPHA, previously known as HACLC, an affiliate of the General Partner, a non-cumulative Partnership Administration Fee in the amount of \$20,000 for the managing of the Partnerships assets and operations.
-There were no Partnership Administration Fees accrued during 2014 and 2013, respectively.
+Partnership Administration Fees of \$20,000 and \$0 were recognized during 2015 and 2014, respectively.
+There were no amounts due to the General Partner related to Partnership Administration Fees as of December 31, 2015 and 2014, respectively.